Hazelnut

 Hazelnut's Story

-Hazy is a good walker and is working on controlling her impulses around other dogs and little critters out in the neighborhood.
-She will absolutely benefit from spending some time in a training class, which we recommend for all of our pups and even include a sponsorship for a training voucher.
-Still a young pup, Hazelnut playful and silly, quite a charming little doggie.
+Hazy loves to walk, she is especially interested in spotting the local wildlife, and actively improving her manners with some consistent positive enforcement.
+In fact, Hazel will absolutely benefit from spending some time in a training class, which we recommend for all of our pups and even include a sponsorship for a training voucher.
+Still a young pup, Hazelnut is playful and silly, quite a charming little doggie.
 She will be a loving and snuggly companion in her future home, and indeed she is quite the little furnace when she snuggles up to you - perfect for the cold winter months.
 She's got the cutest wrinkly face and sometimes her upper lip gets stuck behind her teeth on one side.
 Adorable.

 How To Adopt